 After Memphis Meats recently closed the largest funding moment in the history of the cultured meat industry, we’re now one step closer to a sustainable food industry.
-It’s exciting to see how clean meat companies like Memphis Meats are focused on making a positive change and it’s great to see further backing from some of the world’s top investors, meat industry leaders and groups.
+It’s exciting to see how clean meat companies like Memphis Meats are focused on making a positive change.
+It’s also great to see backing from some of the world’s top investors, meat industry leaders and groups.

 It was a great experience to be part of this exclusive evening and make people happy with theatre and food.
 But I also remember the food waste of that night as it was yesterday.
 At that point, little did I know about food and events and how much you have to throw away afterwards.
 With every serving that ended up in the trash, my stomach turned around.

-But I was not the only one who was amazed at the dozens of portions that were thrown in the trash before our eyes.
-I remember a colleague who made an effort to carefully ask the caterer (who was sweating his forehead like crazy) about what was being done with the excess food.
-But it was in vain since he didn’t like to respond.
-I think it said something about the speed and pressure under which we had to work.
+However, I was not the only one who was amazed at the dozens of portions that were thrown in the trash before our eyes.
+I remember my colleague who made an effort to carefully ask the caterer (who was sweating his forehead like crazy) about what was being done with the excess food.
+Very soon she realized it was in vain, because he gave the clear impression of not wanting to respond.
+I think his reaction said something about the speed and pressure of the circumstances under which we had to work.

 The demand for meat

 Making the food industry more sustainable is a challenge for many years to come.
-This waste of food is is definitely one of the struggles this industry deals with.
-But looking more closely into the ethical and environmental issues of the food industry, one must conclude that there are way more challenges to tackle.
+Looking more closely into the ethical and environmental issues of the food industry, one must conclude that aside from the waste of food there are way more and urgent problems to tackle.

-One of those challenges is our meat consumption and production.
-First of all, animal rearing can have a big toll on the environment because you have to feed the animal far more calories than you extract when you eat it.
-It’s especially problematic as we convert large swaths of land from crops that feed people to crops that feed cows and pigs.
-Secondly, clearing forests to make more farmland contributes to climate change, as do the greenhouse gases produced by all those animals.
+One of those issues is our meat consumption and production.
+Animal rearing can have a big toll on the environment.
+It’s because you have to feed the animal far more calories than you extract when you eat it.
+This is especially problematic as we convert large swaths of land from crops that feed people to crops that feed cows and pigs.
+But clearing forests to make more farmland also contributes to climate change, as do the greenhouse gases produced by all those animals.

 Revolutionizing the food system

 I decided to have a closer look on this start-up a few years ago.
-Memphis Meat is one of those startups that is trying to revolutionize the food system by using this innovative way to produce clean meat.
-Recently Memphis Meat closed the largest funding moment in the history of the cultured meat industry, with investors like Bill Gates, Richard Branson and Leonardo DiCaprio.
+Memphis Meat is one of the many startups that is trying to revolutionize the food system by using this innovative way to produce clean meat.
+Recently Memphis Meat closed the largest funding moment in the history of the cultured meat industry with investors like Bill Gates, Richard Branson and Leonardo DiCaprio.

 Richard Branson shares with Forbes, “I am proud to invest once again in Memphis Meats, the world’s leading cell-based meat company.
 In the next few decades I believe that cell-based meat will become a major part of our global meat supply.
 I cannot wait for that day!”

-Memphis Meats has developed production methods that do not require fetal bovine serum (FBS) to grow their cells, and they do not expect to ever sell products made with FBS.
-This is critical for all cell-base companies, as FBS is expensive, inconsistent in quality, and derived from animals, which largely defeats the purpose behind these mission-driven companies.
+Memphis Meats has developed production methods that do not require fetal bovine serum (FBS) to grow their cells.
+They also do not expect to ever sell products made with FBS.
+This is critical for all cell-base companies, as FBS is expensive, inconsistent in quality, and derived from animals.
+Which largely defeats the purpose behind these mission-driven companies.

 There’s a lot of debate as to when we can expect to see these products in the market.
 The company has not yet announced a date for product launch and is working with regulatory agencies to ensure a timely and safe market entry.
-It’s worth noting the importance of the USDA and FDA agreeing to jointly regulate this industry, as these agencies will have a huge influence on when cell-based products can come to market.
+It’s worth noting the importance of the USDA and FDA agreeing to jointly regulate this industry.
+These agencies will have a huge influence on when cell-based products can come to market.